adarshp2810/RestAPI-using-lambda-and-API-gateway/README.md

 **Statelessness:** Each API call from the client contains all the necessary information, meaning the server does not need to remember any state between requests.
 This allows for scalability.

 **Resources:** REST APIs represent data as resources, identified by URLs.
-For example, an API endpoint like https://api.example.com/users/1 could represent a user with ID 1.

 **HTTP Methods:** REST APIs commonly use standard HTTP methods to perform operations on resources:

 GET: Retrieve data.
 POST: Create new data.
 PUT/PATCH: Update existing data.
 DELETE: Remove data.

 **Data format:** REST APIs often use JSON or XML to structure the data being sent between the client and the server.